progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--At this point, you can easily switch branches and do work elsewhere; your changes are stored on your stack.
 To see which stashes you’ve stored, you can use `git stash list`:-->

-Zu diesem Zeitpunkt, kannst du beliebig in andere Branches wechseln und an anderen Sachen arbeiten.
-Deine Änderungen sind auf deinem Stack gesichert.
-Um deine gesicherten *Stashes* anzusehen, kannst du "git stash list" aufrufen:
+In diesem Zustand, kannst Du in beliebig andere Branches wechseln und an etwas anderem weiterarbeiten.
+Deine Änderungen sind alle in einem Stack gesichert.
+Um eine Übersicht, der bereits gestashten Änderungen anzusehen, kannst Du den Befehl `git stash list` verwenden:

 	$ git stash list
 	stash@{0}: WIP on master: 049d078 added the index file